Learn more about engineering sample processors and how to identify them.

 Contact your vendor or place of purchase if you have received an ES processor in place of a production processor.

-Do you replace engineering samples?No. Engineering samples are pre-production units, issued free of charge and are not entitled to warranty.
+Do you replace engineering samples?No, engineering samples are pre-production units, issued free of charge and are not eligible for warranty.

 |How to Identify My Desktop Processor and Fan Markings for Warranty Requests|